Leonid Kravchuk, independent Ukraine's first president, dies at 88

-KYIV, May 10 (Reuters) - Leonid Kravchuk, a former communist who helped signed the Soviet Union's death warrant and then served as the first president of independent Ukraine, has died at the age of 88, a senior official said on Tuesday.
+KYIV, May 10 (Reuters) - Leonid Kravchuk, a former communist who helped sign the Soviet Union's death warrant and then served as the first president of independent Ukraine, died on Tuesday at the age of 88.

-"It is sad news and a great loss," said Andriy Yermak, chief of staff to President Volodymyr Zelenskiy.

-"He was a wise patriot of Ukraine, a truly historical figure in gaining our independence," he wrote in an online post.
+Volodymyr Zelenskiy, now leading Ukraine as it confronts invading Russian forces, described Kravchuk as a wise leader who guided the country in the chaotic first years of independence from Soviet rule.

+"He was a person always able to find wise words and express them in such a way that they were heard by all Ukrainians," Zelenskiy said in his nightly video address.

-But he quit the party soon after an attempted coup against Soviet leader Mikhail Gorbachev in August 1991.
+But he quit the party soon after a failed coup coup against Soviet leader Mikhail Gorbachev in August 1991.
 Ukraine's parliament adopted a declaration of independence the same month.

-After being temporarily handed presidential powers, Kravchuk was elected president on Dec.
-1, 1991, the same day as Ukrainian voters supported secession from the Soviet Union.

-Days later, he signed the Belovezha accords with Russian leader Boris Yeltsin and Belarusian leader Stanislav Shushkevich which effectively triggered the Soviet Union's collapse.
+In December 1991, he signed the Belovezha accords with Russian President Boris Yeltsin and Belarusian leader Stanislav Shushkevich, which effectively triggered the Soviet Union's collapse.

-"I understood Ukraine could never be really independent if the USSR (Soviet Union) still existed," Kravchuk said.
+"I understood Ukraine could never be really independent if the USSR still existed," Kravchuk said.
 "I came there knowing Ukrainians' aspirations to be independent.
 I was fulfilling their will."

 Yeltsin died in 2007 while Shushkevich died last week.